SportsAct/SportsAct/README.md

    * Login to register, and register to login
    * When user logs in or registers, they will be taken to the game events feed
 * Event Screen(looking for games screen)
-   * Park detail screen
-   * Chat of that game when user join, or wants to message the group
+   * Events from different users show up based on location, friends, and sport preference.
+   * Each event is populated with important information such as Date, Time, Location, Sport, and users can join the event and chat with the group.
 * Chat Screen
-   * User can go to the specific message chat that he select, either a group or a friend
+   * User can go to the specific message chat that they select, either a group or a friend
 * Profile Screen
    * User can to a screen where he can search and add friends
-   * User can go to a screen to update his profile
+   * User can go to a screen to view their profile
+* Edit Screen
+   * User can edit their profile
 * Create event screen
-   * When finish user go to confirmation screen
-* Confirm Creation Screen
-   * When user confirm, user is taken to the chat of the group
-   * User has an option to invite people to join the event
+   * User is able to create an event with details such as Location, Time, Name of event, Location, participants, sport, and if its private or public